A local’s bucket list for Katherine

 The best camp oven meal under the stars is at Marksie’s Stockman’s Camp, a traditional, but comfortable back-to-the-bush outback dining experience.

-Another divine five-star dining option is on a Nabilil Dreaming Sunset Dinner Cruise on Nitmiluk (Katherine) Gorge.
+Another divine 5-star dining option is on a Nabilil Dreaming Sunset Dinner Cruise on Nitmiluk (Katherine) Gorge.
 And the perfect nourishment stop along the Darwin and Katherine drive is Lazy Lizard Tavern and Caravan Park at Pine Creek.
-While the food is good, its unique outback design of wildlife images carved into local ironwood and termite mound mud bricks is a must-see!
+While the food is good, its unique outback design of wildlife images carved into local ironwood and termite mound mud bricks is a must-see.

-The Barunga Festival, 80 kilometres south-east of Katherine is the longest-running NT festival.
-Since 1985 it has celebrated music, sport, traditional arts and cultural activities over the three-day long weekend annually in June, with the community’s Traditional Owners welcoming an audience of more than 4,000 people.
+The Barunga Festival, 80km south-east of Katherine is the longest-running NT festival.
+Since 1985 it has celebrated music, sport, traditional arts and cultural activities over the 3-day long weekend annually in June, with the community’s Traditional Owners welcoming an audience of more than 4,000 people.

 The Katherine Bird Festival attracts an ever-growing amount of bird watchers worldwide.
 Held every September its cruising and bird-watching events are centred around activities to educate the vulnerable Gouldian Finch.